Skip to content

 It is a very good option for beginners, with the additional benefit of trying various levels of blade gap, which affects aggressiveness.

 The progress costs around $70 (£40 – €52) for the short-handle model and $85 (£65 – €70) for the long-handle version.
-It’s not overly expensive for an adjustable razor, although that could be a little too pricey for some gentlemen new to using safety razors as a first buy.
+It’s not overly expensive for an adjustable razor, although it may be a little too pricey for some gentlemen new to using safety razors as their first purchase.

-If this is not the first razor you want to try as a beginner, it could be the first adjustable you take on a shave in the near future.
+If this is not your first razor to try as a beginner, it could be the first adjustable one you take on a shave in the near future.

-The main point of including this was to provide an alternative and give you something to ponder.
+The primary purpose of including this was to offer an alternative and provide something for you to consider.

 That just about covers it for the Best Safety Razor for Beginners review and roundup.
 Adding too many razors would have overcomplicated the choosing process, so I have kept things relatively simple.
 And I hope the variations have provided some food for thought on your search for the most suitable razor to get you started.